• Latest

 This seemingly incongruent combination of self-interest and righteousness earns for Wilson, as well as for America, the frequent accusation of hypocrisy.
 Yet the basic framework, for which Wilson is the articulator but not really the originator, has persisted for a century.
 And the alternatives to it, if less hypocritical, are also more unsavory.
 The Moralist: Woodrow Wilson and the World He Made is a presidential biography, but it’s also the political and spiritual narrative of a nation.

-Providence is the only publication devoted to Christian Realism in American foreign policy and is entirely funded by donor contributions.
-There are no advertisements, sponsorships, or paid posts to support the work of Providence, just readers who generously partner with Providence to keep our magazine running.
-If you would care to make a donation it would be highly appreciated to help Providence in advancing the Christian realist perspective in 2024.
+Providence is the only publication devoted to Christian Realism in American foreign policy and is primarily funded by donors who generously help keep our magazine running.
+If you would care to make a donation it would be highly appreciated to help Providence in advancing the Christian realist perspective in 2025.
 Thank you!

 Events & Weekly Newsletter Sign-up